lornebb/arc/README.md

 - Easy to stream from the user side.
 - Easy to stream from the teacher side.
 - Chat function during class hours.
+- audio streaming service with sync play on all devices - if possible